Notice of Attendence

 The nomination committee proposes to the Meeting that the remuneration remain unchanged – SEK 400,000 be paid to the Chairman of the Board and to the Deputy Chairman and SEK 225,000 to be paid to each of the other board members elected by the Meeting.
-The Board of Directors proposes that fees paid to the auditors shall be as agreed upon.
+The Board of Directors proposes that fees paid to the auditors shall be according to approved invoice.

 Fixing the guidelines for remuneration for senior executives (Point 14)

 The Board of Directors proposes that the following guidelines for remuneration for senior executives be fixed.

 Remuneration consists of a fixed salary, variable remuneration, a pension and other benefits.

 In order to attract and retain expertise, Concordia Maritime aims to offer employees an attractive, competitive fixed salary.
 The absolute level depends on the scope and complexity of the position in question and on the individual employee’s annual performance.
 Performance is reflected in particular in the variable remuneration.
 Variable remuneration is based on, among other things, the development of the company and reaching e.g. commercial, operational and financial targets.
 These targets are to be determined by the Board of Directors.